-For purposes of preserving the independence of auditing firms that do business with the Group, a procedure was adopted to govern the appointment of such auditing firms and entities belonging to their networks by companies belonging to the Group.
-In accordance with this procedure, the board of statutory auditors expresses a preliminary binding opinion (or, in situations in which such appointments in no way compromise the auditing firm's independence, receives periodic updates) on the assignment by companies belonging to the Group of additional mandates other than the main auditing mandate and which would not be found incompatible by law - to the Group's main external auditor or to entities belonging to the auditor's network.
-The assignment of such additional mandates is allowed only in certain circumstances of proven necessity (from a legal, economic or service quality standpoint).
+For purposes of preserving the independence of auditing firms that do business within the Group, a specific procedure was adopted to govern the assignments to such auditing firms or entities belonging to their networks by companies belonging to the Group.
+In accordance with this procedure, the board of statutory auditors expresses a preliminary binding opinion (or, in situations in which such appointments in no way compromise the auditing firm's independence, receives periodic updates) on the assignment by companies belonging to the Group of additional mandates - other than the main auditing mandate and which would not be found incompatible by law - to the Group's main external auditor or to entities belonging to the auditor's network; the assignment of such additional mandates is allowed only in certain circumstances of proven necessity (from a legal, economic or service quality standpoint).

-6.2 Oversight of the Italian Court of Auditors
+6.2 Oversight of the Italian Court of Auditors (Corte dei Conti)

-The Italian Court of Auditors oversees the financial management of Enel, availing itself for this purpose of an appointed magistrate.
-During 2014, this role was performed by the delegated judge Francesco Paolo Romanelli.
+The Italian Court of Auditors (Corte dei Conti) oversees the financial management of Enel, availing itself for this purpose of an appointed magistrate.
+During 2015, this role was performed by the delegated judge Francesco Paolo Romanelli.

-The magistrate appointed by the Italian Court of Auditors attends the meetings of the board of directors and the board of statutory auditors.
-In this respect, the board of directors resolved to pay this magistrate an attendance allowance of Euro 1,000 for each meeting of corporate bodies attended.
+The judge appointed by the Italian Court of Auditors (Corte dei Conti) attends the meetings of the board of directors and the board of statutory auditors.
+In this respect, the board of directors resolved to pay this judge an attendance allowance of Euro 1,000 for each meeting of corporate bodies attended.

-The Italian Court of Auditors presents annually to the office of the President of the Senate and to the office of the President of the House of Deputies a report on the results of the oversight performed.
+The Italian Court of Auditors (Corte dei Conti) presents annually to the Presidency of the Senate of the Republic (Senato della Repubblica) and to the Presidency of the House of Representatives (Camera dei Deputati) a report on the results of the oversight performed.